ukmda/ukmda-dataprocessing/usermgmt/README.md

 ## Setup
 Prerequisites:
 * anaconda or miniconda
-* An AWS profile with the usermaintenance IAM role.
-The default profile name is *ukmda_admin*.
+* An AWS profile with the usermaintenance IAM permissions.
+The default profile name is *ukmda_maint*.
 * An SSH key thats permissioned to connect to the server.
 The default key name is *ukmda_admin*.

 To install the app, copy the python files, requirements.txt and powershell script to a folder of your choosing, and update the environment variables in the powershell script as needed.
 Now run the powershell script which will create a suitable Conda environment, install the requirements and launch the tool.